 Why Are Artichokes So Good For You?

 To kick off the list of health benefits, artichokes are an amazing source of inulin.
 And inulin is a great way to feed and nourish your gut buddies.

 Turns out, inulin is a type of soluble fiber found in many plants.
 It’s what’s known as a “fructan” – that means it consists of chains of fructose molecules that are linked together in a way that can’t be processed by your small intestine.

 So, what happens to inulin?
 Well, it travels to your lower gut, where it can work as a prebiotic.
 If you recall, prebiotics are a great food source for your good gut bugs.
-Which is why we love the best prebiotic foods.
-Keep in mind that the best probiotic foods work with prebiotics.
+Which is why the best prebiotic foods are important.
+Keep in mind that the best probiotic foods work in conjunction with prebiotics.